The Complete Guide to Puerto Morelos, Mexico: Things to Do and Tips from a Local

 But if you are up for it, it’s going to be an awesome and unique experience.

-I would recommend you book your cenote dive with The Cenote Guy, a dive center that specializes in Cenote diving for experienced divers and they take you only to top places selected by the owner Aydin.
-I haven’t dived with them, yet, but they have great references that you can check out here.
+I would recommend you book your cenote dive with The Cenote Guy, a dive center that specializes in Cenote diving for experienced divers, and they take you only to the top places selected by the owner, Aydin.
+I haven’t dived with them, yet, but they have excellent references that you can check out here.

 Cenote Zapote